mui/material-ui/pages/api/circular-progress.md

 ## CSS

-You can override all the class names injected by Material-UI thanks to the `classes` property.
+You can override all the class names injected by Material-UI thanks to the `classes` prop.
-This property accepts the following keys:
+This prop accepts the following keys:

 | Name | Description |